christen-reinhart/ops-reading-notes/ops-401/401Reading/401Reading26.md

 ## What are two things you can do to mitigate attacks that leverage PowerShell?

 - Application whitelisting involves creating a list of approved applications that are allowed to run on a system.
-By setting more restrictive execution policies, you can limit the ability of attackers to execute malicious scripts

-- PowerShell has execution policies that determine what scripts can be run on a system.
 By setting more restrictive execution policies, you can limit the ability of attackers to execute malicious scripts.
+PowerShell has execution policies that determine what scripts can be run on a system.

 ## Reference